Stacked coins red background

 Disclosure of transaction costs has provided another way for investors to compare funds.
 Although it can be a fairly complicated area, it pays to do your research beyond the headline numbers – as we have seen, there are some nuances to be aware of when reviewing these costs.

-Finally, it is important to note that net performance includes all of the costs discussed in this article and so, as well as looking at the total costs of a fund, analysis of net performance remains a robust way of assessment between different products.
+Finally, it is important to note that net performance includes all the costs discussed in this article and so, as well as looking at the total costs of a fund, analysis of net performance remains a robust method of assessment between different products.

 Financial adviser verification